$2,733 To Treat Iron-Poor Blood? Iron Infusions For Anemia Under Scrutiny

 The example of iron infusions, she adds, suggests "a clear financial incentive to prescribe more expensive drugs."

 Treatments for iron deficiency are nearly 100 years old.
-Geritol, a decades-old dietary iron supplement for "iron-poor tired blood," was among the first medicines widely advertised on TV in the 1950s and '60s.
+Geritol, a decades-old dietary iron supplement for iron-poor "tired blood," was among the first medicines widely advertised on TV in the 1950s and '60s.

 Five branded products now dominate the American market for IV iron, and three have generic counterparts.
-They have different chemical formulations, but, by and large, are considered mostly medically interchangeable.
+They have different chemical formulations but, by and large, are considered mostly medically interchangeable.

 "There's not a huge amount of difference in the efficacy of iron formulations," Pollock says.
 So, for value, "the question really does come down to cost."